Choosing your programme of study at Sheffield

 Before completing an application form, you and your academic advisers should look at the modules on offer at Sheffield.
 You need to be sure the level of study here is right for you, and that the modules you choose will meet the requirements of your home institution.

-- Choose departments which are open (see links on the right)
+- Choose departments which are open (see above)

 - Check you meet the English language requirement for each department you want to study in